restyled-io/restyled.io-static/content/_index.md

-Restyled makes it easy to maintain, or transition to, a consistent coding style across your entire organization by integrating directly into your existing Pull Request process.
+Restyled makes it easy to maintain, or transition to, a consistent coding style across your entire organization by integrating directly into your existing Pull Request process as a GitHub Action.

-## How it works
+## Getting Started

-Add a GitHub Actions Workflow:
+Add the file `.github/workflows/restyled.yml` to your repository:

 ```yaml
 name: Restyled